 The amount of Housing Benefit that is awarded depends on your circumstances and income – our benefits calculator can indicate how much you may be entitled to.

 The amount you would receive will also depend on your rent.
-If you pay rent to a private landlord your Housing Benefit will usually be based on the Local Housing Allowance, which is a amount based on how many bedrooms your household requires and figures provided to the Council annually by a Rent officer.
+If you pay rent to a private landlord your Housing Benefit will usually be based on the Local Housing Allowance, which is an amount based on how many bedrooms your household requires and figures provided to the Council annually by a Rent officer.

 A couple (or lone parent) with one child would be assessed as needing two bedrooms.

 A couple (or lone parent) with two sons aged 6 and 11 would also be assessed as needing two bedrooms.

 A couple (or lone parent) with a son aged 11 and a daughter aged 6 would be assessed as needing three bedrooms.

 If you pay rent to a registered social landlord or housing association, such as Onward Homes, and you are entitled to claim HB, the amount of HB we can pay may again depend on how many people live in your household.
 Rather than a fixed amount such as Local Housing Allowance, the amount of Housing Benefit is reduced if you have more bedrooms than you need.

 This is called the Spare Room Subsidy but is commonly called bedroom tax.

 Please note that the Spare Room Subsidy does not apply to Pension aged claims.

 The size criteria allows one bedroom for each person or couple living as part of the household with the following exceptions: